The Perseid meteor shower peaks this week. How you can see one of the best meteor showers of the year

 Perseid Meteor Shower Aug 11-12 2015 by Michael Rosinski, Howell, Michigan, USA.
 Equipment: Canon 70D, UWA 11-16mm lens

-It’s possible to roughly estimate how many Perseids you might spot, on average, near the peak of the shower.
+You can estimate how many Perseids you might spot on average near the peak of the shower.

 Perseid Meteor by Luke Hayes, Essex, UK.
 Equipment: Digital camera